 The test does not include subclassing, inheritance, or overriding.
 While this material is covered in CS 1110, we do not expect mastery in these topics to receive credit.

 Grading is pass/fail.
 Students taking the exam will either receive credit for CS1110 or no credit at all.

-Grading will be complete by Monday, August 21st, in time for your first meeting with your adivsor.
+Grading will be complete by TBD, in time for your first meeting with your advisor.
 Your grade will be posted online in the Cornell course management system (CMS).
-Log in to this site with your netid and password; the Advanced Standing Exam is listed as a Fall 2017 course named "CS ASE".
+Log in to this site with your netid and password; the Advanced Standing Exam is listed as a Fall 20120 course named "CS ASE".